steveng57/kramdown-ial-vscode/README.md

 ## What it does

-- Adds TextMate scopes inside `{: ... }` so themes / token rules can color them.
+- Adds TextMate scopes inside `{: ... }` so themes / token rules can colour them.
 - Injects into Markdown (`text.html.markdown`) and tries to avoid fenced / raw code regions (best-effort).

 ## What it does not do